-Fishing Reports released its top 50 crappie lakes in 2013, which ranked many Arkansas lakes as the best lakes in the country to fish for crappie.
+Fishing Reports released its top 50 crappie lakes, which ranked many Arkansas lakes as the best lakes in the country to fish for crappie.
 Many of the lakes mentioned are also great for other water recreation and fishing for other species of fish.
 The number one lake in the country for crappie was Grenada Lake, Mississippi.

 Fishing Reports ranks Lake Dardanelle as number 9 in the country for the quantity of fish you'll find there, though they do admit the size of the fish isn't as impressive as some other lakes in the country.

 Lake Dardanelle is 34,300 acres of water and has visitor's centers in Russellville, AR and in Dardanelle.
-The swim beach is on the Russelville side.
-The visitor's center in Russelville has aquariums, a honey bee hive and lots of interactive exhibits (Google Map).
+The swim beach is on the Russellville side.
+The visitor's center in Russellville has aquariums, a honey bee hive and lots of interactive exhibits.

 The lake was near an oil spill on March 29, 2013, which causes concern for some anglers.
 Though officials say significant oil did not reach the lake, some environmental groups have claimed to find oil in the lakes.

 Lake Greeson ranks #40 for crappie fishing nationwide.
 This 7,000-acre lake is a popular spot for all kinds of recreation.
 It is one of Arkansas' diamond lakes and contains Daisy State Park.
 It's a popular spot for trout and catfish fishing, along with crappie.
-It's located on the Little Missouri River (Google Map), near Murfreesburo, the home of the diamond mines.
+It's located on the Little Missouri River, near Murfreesboro, the home of the diamond mines.

 Ranking #48 for crappie fishing, Lake Hamilton is another of Arkansas' diamond lakes.
 Lake Hamilton is a 7,200-acre reservoir near Hot Springs, Arkansas.
-It is located on the Ouachita River, and was formed in 1932 from Carpenter Dam (Google Map).
+It is located on the Ouachita River and was formed in 1932 from Carpenter Dam.
 Lake Hamilton is a major tourist attraction and it's surrounded by resorts and restaurants, and scenic byway 7 crosses the lake.
-Many species of fish are found in the water, though bass, trout, catfish and crappie are popular.
+Many species of fish are found in the water, though bass, trout, catfish, and crappie are popular.